bosam/g-auth-qr-code-deno/README.md

 It is **NOT** possible to acquire this file unless your phone is **rooted**.

 ## Getting started

-You need to install [denox](https://github.com/BentoumiTech/denox) first and run

 ```bash
 $ denox run start